 I love nutritional yeast for it’s flavour and the B vitamins it contains.
 Nutritional yeast is a complete protein, meaning that among the 18 amino acids it contains are the nine essential ones that your body cannot produce.

 Nutritional yeast also provides the compounds beta-1,3 glucan, trehalose, mannan and glutathione, which are associated with enhanced immunity, reduced cholesterol levels and cancer prevention.
 You also get a significant dose of the minerals iron, selenium and zinc when you consume nutritional yeast and one serving contains about 4 g of fibre.
-I add it to pasta, into desserts, sprinkle it on salads and use it to make sauces.
+I add it to pasta, into desserts, smoothies, sprinkle it on salads and use it to make sauces.

 I eat tempeh probably 3-4 times a week.
 I didn’t eat a lot of it before but it’s such a good source of protein in a vegan diet that I added it to my weekly rotation as an alternative to tofu.
 Although a little higher in calories, tempeh is less processed than tofu, and it’s healthier in general because it contains more protein and fiber.
 If you’ve never tried tempeh, you can find it at most health food or well-stocked grocery stores.
 Incorporate it in to your recipes by crumbling it up and adding it to soups, salads, casseroles, or pasta sauces.
 Tempeh adds a chewy consistency to your dishes along with extra protein and fiber.